Do you have to be a member to submit a proposal to the annual meetings?

 One of my participants shows as she has not registered, what will happen to her submission if she does not register before April 15?

-Participants that have not met the requirements (registration and membership or membership exemption) will be dropped from the session.
+Participants that have not met the requirements (registration and membership or membership exemption) will be removed from the session and replaced with a discussion period.
 The session will proceed to review without the ineligible participants.

 The submission site tells me that one of my participants is not eligible but my session participant has a payment receipt- what is causing the error?